Bambo-Rambo/RNG-Guides/HordeRNG.md

 ![](https://raw.githubusercontent.com/Bambo-Rambo/RNG-Guides/main/Images/Horde/HordeThink.png)

-### Finding the target frame
+### Finding the minimum hittable frame based on our target index

-This step is going to be more complicated than usual.

-In Tiny Finder, check the "Trigger by turn" box and fill in the rest of the fields accordingly.
+In Tiny Finder, select the `Moving` option and fill in the rest of the fields accordingly.
-If you are leading with Illuminate instead of Synchronize, double the ratio value for the current location (14 for caves and 26 everywhere else).
+If you are leading with Illuminate instead of Synchronize, double the ratio value for the current location (typically 14 for caves and 26 everywhere else).

 Your party number doesn't matter for this method.

 ![](https://raw.githubusercontent.com/Bambo-Rambo/RNG-Guides/main/Images/Horde/Horde10.png)

-As said, the chance of triggering a wild horde each time we take a step, is significantly lower than using honey, which practically means that the possible target indexes will be way more limited.
+As said, the chance of triggering a wild horde each time we take a step/turn, is significantly lower than using honey, so the possible TinyMT results will be way more limited.

-In the above image for example, we can see that there is only one index between 0-50000 that covers my expectations.
-And I obviously need to reach it before reaching my target frame.
+This means that a least number of frames will be spent until I reach my TinyMT index.

-This means that the target index affects the minimum frame number I can aim for because I don't want to overpass a nice frame before I have set up the TinyMT part.
+In other words, the target index affects the minimum frame number I can aim for, because I don't want to miss my shiny frame while I am setting up the TinyMT part.

-* In XY, the fastest way to advance the TinyMT state, is during a wild battle at Route 17 (~1 index per frame).
+* In XY, the most reliable way to advance the TinyMT state fast, is to spend time in a wild battle at Route 17 (~1 index per frame).
 * In ORAS, fly to the south part of Route 121 where it's raining (~3 indexes per frame).

 Use these 2 ways to advance, and when you get close (around 1000 indexes before), return to your location.
+Image sample for XY (left) and ORAS (right):

 ![](https://raw.githubusercontent.com/Bambo-Rambo/RNG-Guides/main/Images/Horde/Horde11.png)

+![](https://raw.githubusercontent.com/Bambo-Rambo/RNG-Guides/main/Images/Horde/Horde12.png)

+Index 1120 matches my preferences and is so close that I won't even go to Route 17 for advancing faster (I was lucky this time but don't expect it to be always like this).

 ### Setting up 3DS RNG Tool

-![](https://raw.githubusercontent.com/Bambo-Rambo/RNG-Guides/main/Images/Horde/Horde12.png)

-Tiny Finder found 2 indexes that I can aim for (1120 and 3020) so now I can calculate the minimum frame number for 3DS RNG Tool.

-Since I am playing XY, the least number of frames I need to spend before reaching index 1120, is ~1120 frames (~1 index per frame during Route 17 encounters).

-In this case, I am gonna search results after frame 10000 to be safe.
+I am gonna set the minimum frame in 3DS RNG Tool to 10000 to be safe.

-I also need to put the info from index 1120 in 3DS RNG Tool (nature syncs, slot = 3 and HA = 2) in order to get the correct results.
+I also need to put the info of index 1120 from **Tiny Finder** (nature sync, slot = 3 and HA = 2) in order to get the correct results.

 My location will be Frost Cavern and slot 3 is Smoochum (which belongs to the undiscovered egg group by the way, so it will have 3 guaranteed perfect IVs).

 ![](https://raw.githubusercontent.com/Bambo-Rambo/RNG-Guides/main/Images/Horde/Horde13.png)

-TinyMT Index 1120 is close so I am going to Frost Cavern immediately without battling a wild Pokemon at Route 17 for fast advances.
-(This time I got lucky, but most of the time, we will have to.
-Also remember to return at your location around ~1000 indexes before your target to be safe, not later).

 ### Preperation

-If you already read the **[Normal Wild guide](https://github.com/Bambo-Rambo/RNG-Guides/blob/main/NormalWild-FS-RNG.md)** I recommended eariler, you already know that we need to take a few steps before being able to trigger any wild encounter while moving.
+If you have read the **[Normal Wild guide](https://github.com/Bambo-Rambo/RNG-Guides/blob/main/NormalWild-FS-RNG.md)** I recommended eariler, you already know that we need to take a few steps before being able to trigger wild encounters by moving.
-(Wasting a whole repel - 100 steps - to avoid random encounters before, is recommended especially inside caves).
+(Wasting a whole repel - 100 steps - to avoid random encounters, is recommended especially inside caves).

 When the repel effect ends, **don't use another one** and instead, enter the bag and click "Update" in Tiny Finder.

-### Very Important: In the Honey method, we advanced until reach our target index, waited until reach our target frame and then used the honey.
-Now we need to advance until we are x indexes before our target index, wait until reach ~100-120 frames before our target frame and then exit the bag, rotate the character and succeed.
+**Very Important: In the Honey method, we advanced to our exact target index, waited until reach our target frame and then used the honey.
+Now we need to advance until we are `X` indexes before our target index, wait until reach ~100-120 frames before our target frame and then exit the bag, rotate the character and trigger the horde.**

-We do this because, when exiting the bag, there are some TinyMT advances (the number x in this case) that need to be accounted for.
+We do this because, when exiting the bag, there will be `X` TinyMT advances that need to be accounted for.
-And this process takes about 100-120 frames.
+And this process takes about 100-150 frames depending on your location.

-The value of x is:
+The value of `X` will be:
 * **15** if playing ORAS
 * **27** if playing XY
 * **3** inside caves for either game version (My case here)

-You can see some XY exceptions [here](https://imgur.com/a/pGk0bhM) and some ORAS ones [here](https://imgur.com/a/B3URhjo).
+You can see some exceptions for the value of `X` for XY [here](https://imgur.com/a/pGk0bhM) and for ORAS [here](https://imgur.com/a/B3URhjo).
 These albums also show the recommended spots you should be standing on when doing the RNG.

 Once again, here are some ways to advance inside the bag: